tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 10) [How an Economy Grows and Why It Crashes][11] by Peter D. Schiff and Andrew J. Schiff

-Interesting book, explaining why we have the crisis and why Quantitative Easing is not the solution&#8230;also everything is explained with stories on a small island..highly recommended
+Interesting book, explaining why we have the crisis and why Quantitative Easing is not the solution…also everything is explained with stories on a small island..highly recommended

 11) [The Girl with the Dragon Tattoo][12] by Stieg Larsson

 A female hacker and a journalist are investigating a murder from decades ago.
 I really really liked this book.
 Some trivia..Stieg Larsson died while walking up the stairs to his publisher delivering the manuscripts..he never saw the books published!!!

-12) [The Coke Machine: The Dirty Truth Behind the World&#8217;s Favorite Soft Drink][13] by Michael Blanding
+12) [The Coke Machine: The Dirty Truth Behind the World's Favorite Soft Drink][13] by Michael Blanding

 History of Coca Cola, how it started, how it is very ruthless against anything that stands in its way, this of course also includes schools that want to eliminate soda from the lunchroom.
 Very interesting book, highly recommended.

 13) [A Heartbeat Away][14] by Michael Palmer

-Reminded me of a cross between Dan Brown and Richard Preston(The Cobra Event, The Hot Zone, The Demon in the Freezer) During the President&#8217;s State of the Union address, a terrorist releases a bio-agent with potentially fatal consequences, the only man who can save the group is a scientist the President has had locked away for treason.
+Reminded me of a cross between Dan Brown and Richard Preston(The Cobra Event, The Hot Zone, The Demon in the Freezer) During the President's State of the Union address, a terrorist releases a bio-agent with potentially fatal consequences, the only man who can save the group is a scientist the President has had locked away for treason.
 I really enjoyed this book.

 14) [Bad Science: Quacks, Hacks, and Big Pharma Flacks][15] by Ben Goldacre